tecdevel/SRE-ITEMS/What happens.rst

 with each key press.
 It may even suggest "google.com" before you finish typing it.

-The "enter" key bottoms out
+2.The "enter" key bottoms out
 ---------------------------

 To pick a zero point, let's choose the Enter key on the keyboard hitting the